-Previous study of Stage 1 Biology is not required but is strongly recommended.
+Satisfactory completion of (at least) one semester of Stage 1 Biology is required to study Biology at Stage 2.
 Study of Stage 1 Chemistry is an advantage.

 It is strongly recommended students have a good understanding of basic concepts usually taught in junior secondary science courses.